zullicm/phase-3-ruby-oo-self-count-sentences-lab/README.md

-# Count Sentences Lab
+# Counting Sentences Lab

-## Objectives
+## Learning Goals

-1. Practice defining instance methods on a class.
+- Practice defining instance methods on a class
-2. Practice defining instance methods that use the self keyword to operate on the object on which the method is being called.
+- Practice defining instance methods that use the self keyword to operate on the object on which the method is being called
-2. Learn about monkey patching.
+- Learn about monkey patching

 ## Overview